apache/sis-site/source/code-patterns.md

 title: Recommended code patterns
 ---

-This page lists some recommended code pattern for developing or using Apache SIS.
+This page lists some recommended code pattern for developing or using Apache {{% SIS %}}.

 {{< toc >}}